 Adrenal glands – what do they do?

-The adrenals are triangle shaped glands that sit on top of our kidneys.
-Their primary role is to control our body’s response to stress, as well as regulating blood pressure and metabolism.
-When we become stressed from:
+The triangle shaped kidney glands control our body’s response to stress, and regulate blood pressure and metabolism.
+Stress can result from:

 - Excess caffeine